kucherenko/card-memory-game/README.md

 ## Support

-For questions, issues, or feature requests, please contact the project creator at kucherenko.andrey@gmail.com.
+For questions, issues, or feature requests, please contact the project creator.

 ## License